 Star Wars: Rise Of The Resistance – NO SINGLE RIDERS

 There is no single ride queue for this ride.
 But as it’s the most popular ride at the resort right now we just wanted to mention it.
 There are a few other ways to get on without waiting in line for 2 hours and we detail those here.

 Disney California Adventure Single Rider Lines

 Should we use the single rider line? – We think this is the best ride in the park, Maybe even the resort!
 One of its best elements is the Fun Family Friendly competitive nature.
 As the cars race, each other along the tracks, cheers, jeers, and interaction with the other cars really make this ride.
 These sorts of things are always best enjoyed with friends and family.
 Riding alone doesn’t cut it.
 Although you will make new friends.

 For this reason, we tended to say no to the single rider,

-However with the Advent of Genie+ and the Seperate Inivisual Lightning Lanes, costing up to $18 each and wait-times nudging 2 hours at very busy times, the Single Rider has taken on a whole new level of appeal!
+However with the Advent of Genie+ and the Separate Inivisual Lightning Lanes, costing up to $18 each and wait times nudging 2 hours at very busy times, the Single Rider has taken on a whole new level of appeal!

 The fact the Cars are 3×3 means there are loads of single riders allowed on.
 A single rider gets on nearly every car and the queue moves fast.
 It is one of the longest single-rider queues however as people try to bypass one of DCA’s longest Standby Lines and avoid the Individual Fee.